 Ambassador Walker served on the vestries of St. Peter’s Episcopal Church in Ladue and St. Ann’s Episcopal Church in Kennebunkport, Maine.
 For many years he was a Director of the Episcopal Foundation.
 In 2012, he was appointed to the Board of Visitors of the Nashota House Episcopal Seminary.

-In business Ambassador Walker currently serves on the Board of Western-Southern Life Insurance Company, and he is a General Partner of the Danube Fund, headquartered in Budapest Hungary.
+In business Ambassador Walker served on the Board of Western-Southern Life Insurance Company, and he was a General Partner of the Danube Fund, headquartered in Budapest Hungary.
 He earlier served on the Boards of Macroeconomic Advisors, Inc. Laidlaw Corporation, and Lafayette Federal Savings and Loan.

 Ambassador Walker was an ROTC graduate and served as a First Lieutenant and Staff Judge Advocate in the Air Force from 1956-1958.
 He served as Civilian Aide to the Secretary of the Army for Eastern Missouri from 1974 – 1977.

-Ambassador Walker is a graduate of Yale University (BA 1953), Harvard Law School (JD 1956), and was admitted to the Connecticut Bar in 1956.
+Ambassador Walker was a graduate of Yale University (BA 1953), Harvard Law School (JD 1956), and was admitted to the Connecticut Bar in 1956.

 Upon his departure from Hungary in August 2006, the President of Hungary decorated Ambassador Walker with the Commander’s Middle Cross of the Order of Merit of the Republic of Hungary, a medal similar to the one awarded earlier to his cousin, President George H. W. Bush.

-Ambassador Walker is married to the former Carol Banta.
-They have 8 children and 13 grandchildren.
+Ambassador Walker is survived by his wife Carol and their 8 children and 13 grandchildren.

 (Ambassador Walker concluded his service as Ambassador to Hungary on August 4, 2006.)